beorn7/histogram_experiments/README.md

 encoding as already used for timestamps (which also was used by Prometheus 1 for sample values that are integer numbers).
 As that double-delta encodes the bucket deltas, I call it “triple-delta encoding”.
-The other option is to reconstruct the absolut bucket counts from the bucket deltas in the exposition format and then double-delta encode those absolute counts, resulting in “normal” double-delta encoding, but still with the difference that all bucket counts of a histogram are encoded in one sample (rather than multiplexed into
+The other option is to reconstruct the absolute bucket counts from the bucket deltas in the exposition format and then double-delta encode those absolute counts, resulting in “normal” double-delta encoding, but still with the difference that all bucket counts of a histogram are encoded in one sample (rather than multiplexed into